joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6631598/2025/09/15/broncos-sean-payton-field-goal-penalty-colts/

 **F.B.I.
 Burns Methamphetamine Near Animal Shelter, Sickening Workers and Pets**\
-`More than 70 cats and dogs were evacuated and 14 workers at an animal shelter in Montana were treated for smoke inhalation from incinerated methamphetine.`\
+`More than 70 cats and dogs were evacuated and 14 workers at an animal shelter in Montana were treated for smoke inhalation from incinerated methamphetamine.`\
 https://nytimes.com/2025/09/15/us/montana-animal-shelter-fbi-meth-smoke.html

 **Ed Giacomin, Hall of Fame goalie and New York Rangers legend, dies at 86**\